kestra-io/docs/content/blogs/2024-MM-DD-comparing-data-orchestrators.md

 image: /blogs/2024-09-18-what-is-an-orchestrator.jpg
 ---

 In today's data-driven world, managing complex data workflows efficiently is becoming more critical every year.
-Data engineers orchestrate vast amounts of data across various systems, ensuring that everything runs smoothly and reliably and this is where data orchestration tools come into play as they help streamline the process of managing, scheduling, and monitoring data pipelines.
+In this context, data engineers orchestrate vast amounts of data across various systems, ensuring that everything runs smoothly and reliably and this is where data orchestration tools come into play as they help streamline the process of managing, scheduling, and monitoring data pipelines.

 In this article, we describe what data orchestration is, how to choose the right data orchestration tool, and compare some of the most popular options: Apache Airflow, Prefect, Dagster, and Kestra.